 To get to Boca Del Tomaltan, you can get the local bus from Zona Romantica at the corner of Constitución and Basilio Badillo for 10 pesos or take an Uber.

 From Boca, there’s a trailhead that takes you to Colomitos Beach and then continues to Las Animas and Quimixto.

 Pack a picnic and chill out at Colomitos for the day – it’s free but offers a million-dollar view.

 If you want more of a party atmosphere, continue for another hour to Las Animas, where you’ll find restaurants and beach bars.

-Hit the beach
+5. Hit the beach

 While the beaches within the city limits aren’t spectacular, they still provide a place to tan, swim in the ocean, and catch up on your favorite book (or margarita).
 Relaxing on the beach is by far one of the best things to do in Puerto Vallarta for free!

 Alternatively, you can hike to Colomitos or Las Animas, which are by far the best beaches in Puerto Vallarta.

 Every Wednesday evening from 6–10 pm, there’s a free art walk you can take part in Centro Puerto Vallarta.

 There you can find beautiful art galleries with pieces by influential national and international artists, remarkable paintings, exceptional sculptures, fine ceramics, and jewelry.